-The US Air Force has a vast array of alliances and partnerships to support its global operations and improve interoperability with allies and partners, spanning from basing rights to training and exercises and supplying cutting-edge American hardware.
+The US Air Force has a vast array of alliances and partnerships to support its global operations and improve interoperability with allies and partners, spanning from basing rights to training and exercises and supplying cutting-edge American weapons hardware.

 The Air Force manages some 2,800 foreign military sales cases worth $160 billion with $14 billion in new sales last year alone.
 As the deputy undersecretary of the Air Force for international affairs, Heidi Grant is the career civil servant who oversees the team of 1,500 who manage the Air Force’s strategic relationships worldwide.